 LÖVR

-An open source framework for rapidly building immersive 3D experiences.
+An open source Lua framework for building 3D games and VR experiences.

 -